joshcanhelp/josh-to-11/content/post/123-make-it-simple-focused-high-performance-and-polished-my-web-philosophy.md

 wpid: 1471
 ---

-# Make it Simple, Focused, High-Performance, and Polished: My Web Philosophy

 I was asked recently by a potential client what my “philosophy of the web” is.
 What seemed like a strange question at first made perfect sense when I thought about it a little more.
 We have an approach or philosophy about business, art, relationships, science… almost anything involving a verb.
 So why wouldn’t we have one for working with and on the web?